zhemao/hodgepodge/README.markdown

 ## sanitize

-A C program that removes non-ascii characters and non-printing characters other than
-\t, \r, and \n from a text file.
+A C program that removes non-ascii characters and non-printing characters from a text file.
 Command-line usage is the same as for eliminate.

 ## importer.py